unitive-jim/teeouterr/README.md

 `teeouterr`: Execute a child process, merging stdout and stderr to a file, and optionally to the console output

 `teeouterr` is a tiny app similar in concept to unix `tee`, with a minor twist.
 Rather than receiving its input through `stdin`, it runs a child process.
-Both the `stdout` and the `stderr` of the child proces are merged together and written to specified file.
+Both the `stdout` and the `stderr` of the child process are merged together and written to specified file.
 The merged stream may optionally be sent to console output.

 Typically the child process will not require input via `stdin`, but `teeouterr` arranges to pipe it's `stdin`